Nonbacktracking spectral clustering of nonuniform hypergraphs: Related Work

 Tensor methods can provide explicit representations of polyadic relationships.
-A $k$-uniform hypergraph can be represented as a symmetric $k$-tensor adjacency tensor $\mA$.
-In the $k=3$ case, for example, we would have entry $a_{i,j,k} = 1$ iff $\curlybrace*{i,j,k} \in \edges$.
+A $k$-uniform hypergraph can be represented as a symmetric adjacency $k$-tensor $\mA$.
+In the $k=3$ case, for example, we would have entry $a_{i,j,h} = 1$ iff $\curlybrace*{i,j,h} \in \edges$.
 There are several spectral methods for clustering $k$-uniform hypergraphs, many of which rely on concepts connected to tensor eigenvalues and eigenvectors~\cite{lim2005singular}. \citet{keCommunityDetectionHypergraph2019} use a normalized tensor power iteration to compute eigenvectors, while \citet{chang2020hypergraph} take an explicit optimization approach. \citet{huMultiwaySphericalClustering2022} derive a clustering method for uniform hypergraphs based on angular separability, and provide several statistical guarantees.
-The representation of hypergraphs using adjacency tensors is constrained by the need to represent all edges in a tensor of fixed dimensions; in particular, it is unclear how edges of multiple sizes should represented in the same tensor.
+The representation of hypergraphs using adjacency tensors is constrained by the need to represent all edges in a tensor of fixed dimensions; in particular, it is unclear how edges of multiple sizes should be represented in the same tensor.
 A proposal was recently made in this direction by~\citet{galuppiSpectralTheoryWeighted2021}, but the applications of the resulting tensor for data analysis problems remains to be explored.
 We also note recent work by Mulas and collaborators developing spectral theory for hypergraphs via tensors~\cite{galuppiSpectralTheoryWeighted2021}, random walks~\cite{mulasRandomWalksLaplacians2021}, and Laplace operators~\cite{mulasSpectralTheoryLaplace2021,jostNormalizedLaplaceOperators2021}.
 To our knowledge, the application of these techniques in the data scientific context has not yet been studied.

-The use of $\mB$ for clustering uniform hypergraphs was considered by~\citet{angeliniSpectralDetectionSparse2015}.
+The use of the nonbacktracking operator $\mB$ for clustering uniform hypergraphs was considered by~\citet{angeliniSpectralDetectionSparse2015}.
 These authors studied properties of this operator in the context of uniform hypergraphs, including a weakened version of the Ihara-Bass theorem and some conjectures regarding the locations of the eigenvalues of the operator.
-The authors offered a conjecture on the detectability threshold in a hypergraph planted partition model.
-Several of the conjectures for uniform hypergraphs were recently formalized and proved by \citet{stephanSparseRandomHypergraphs2022}.
+The authors offered a conjecture on the detectability threshold in a uniform hypergraph planted partition model.
+Several of these conjectures were recently formalized and proved by \citet{stephanSparseRandomHypergraphs2022}.